Tell me, what is it you plan to do with your one wild and precious life?Mary Oliver in “The Summer Day”

 - 0% Anxious Preoccupied

-I haven’t taken an actual Myers-Briggs assessment, but here is what I think about the four axes of it:
+I haven’t taken an actual Myers-Briggs assessment, and I don’t think it maps onto something that’s fundamentally real, but here is what I think about the four axes of it:

 - Extraversion vs. Introversion (how you get energy)